ProSource | 10/19/2015 | Expert Advice

 Pale is the key to a coastal palette.
 White, cream, beige and khaki are reminiscent of sand dunes and evoke a warm coastal setting.
 If you’re looking to add a bit more color, pale blue calls to mind the colors of both ocean and sky.

 A tropical space, on the other hand, is vibrant and colorful.
-Think coral and navy, deep green and earthen brown.
+Think coral and navy, green and earthen brown.

 A coastal design calls for crisp, clean fabrics that are unassuming and never stuffy.
 Think linen slipcovers, cotton rugs, and muslin curtain panels or floaty sheers that billow in the breeze.
 You can't go wrong with pure white, but washed-out pastels or tailored stripes fit with the look as well.
 Stay away from fabrics that are too heavily themed.